Getting to Campus

 Nothing beats a campus visit — attend an information session, take a tour, have a meal, and even sit in on a class or meet with a professor.
 Walk the paths between the Collegiate Gothic buildings, cross the footbridge over Westhampton Lake, and explore campus.

-Major construction, including several campus road closures, will impact the University of Richmond campus from May 12 through August 17.
-Please see the campus maps for more detail.
+Major construction, including several campus road closures, will impact the University of Richmond campus from May 9 through Aug.
+12. Please see the campus maps below for more detail.